kseniadvorkina/OLMo_thesis/README.md

 - `data_cleaning_CLMET.ipynb`: Preprocessing and cleaning of the CLMET dataset
 - `year_prediction.ipynb`: Predicts publication year from MoE gate weights
 - `requirements.txt`: Python dependencies
-- Sample `.sh` scripts: SLURM job definitions for training and evaluation

 ---

 ## Computational Resources

-All experiments were conducted on the **Galadriel** node of the SLURM cluster at the University of Vienna.
+All experiments were conducted on the **Galadriel** node of the SLURM cluster at the University of Vienna, Faculty of Computer Science.
 Due to the scale of the models and data, training and evaluation cannot be replicated on a standard PC.
 Access to substantial compute is required.

 **Galadriel node specifications:**